Gurinov scores 4, Stars rally to clinch series over Flames - WHIZ News

 The Flames pulled Cam Talbot after Gurinaov scored with a deflection through the goalie’s legs.
 David Rittich allowed three goals in nine shots the rest of the second period before Talbot returned for the third period.

-NOTES: Heiskanen had 12 points (three goals, nine assists) in the playoffs, second only to Colorado’s Nathan MacKinnon’s 13 (four goals, nine assists). … Dallas won all four regular-season games against Colorado.
+NOTES: Heiskanen has 12 points (three goals, nine assists) in the playoffs, second only to Colorado’s Nathan MacKinnon’s 13 (four goals, nine assists). … Pavelski’s 54 career playoffs goals are the fifth most among active players. … Calgary was again without Matthew Tkachuk, who never return after leaving late in Game 2 after banging his head between two Stars. … Dallas won all four regular-season games against Colorado.

 More AP NHL: www.apnews.com/NHL and www.twitter.com/AP_Sports